stevencombs/retrocombs.github.io/_posts/pet/2022-12-02-upgrade-pet.md

 ### SD2PET Future - Commodore PET

 The SD2PET Future plugs into the IEEE-488 port on the back of the PET.
-It requires power and that adapter plugs into a Datasette port.
+It requires power and that adapter plugs into the Datasette port.
 The SD card is accessible from the rear of the PET as are the drive reset button and the activity LED that flashes red and green.

-FAT Format the SD card and you drop on `.PRG` and `.D64` files.
+FAT Format the SD card and drop on `.PRG` and `.D64` files.
 Use the complicated `OPEN` command to access the files; however, stay tuned.
 The RAM/ROM expansion has a few tricks up its sleeve.
-And that's without the Stupid PET tricks!

 ### Commodore PET RAM/ROM

+The next upgrade was TFW8B's Commodore PET RAM/ROM unit.
 Installation is simple:

 1. Remove the original 6502 processor.
 2. Plug the 6502 processor into the RAM/ROM board.